This article addresses two scenarios:

 - Set the price of the Gift Certificate item to the full redeemable value and click the Add button.

-- Click the add icon once more below your Gift Certificate item you just added and choose your donation item.
+- Click the add icon once more.
+Choose your donation item.
 In our example, we decided to call it "Gift Certificate Donation."
 (The name is arbitrary.)

 - Set the price for the Certificate Promotion/Donation to be in the negative amount to offset the amount you are giving away, likely the full amount.
 You do this by putting a hyphen or dash in front of the amount.
 Click Add.
 This would work for partially donated gift certificates as well.